 If we confirm the backup was due to an issue with your private sewer service line, you will be issued a Notice to Repair.
 Property owners own and are responsible for maintaining and repairing their sewer service line, which connects their property to the City’s sewer main in the street.
 Repairs could be covered under your homeowners insurance or our Service Line Protection Program, if you are currently enrolled.

 If you believe the City was at fault for damages incurred during a sewer backup, please contact the New York City Comptroller’s Office within 90 days to file a claim.
 If the condition occurred during heavy rain, you do not need a DEP Customer Service Request Number (CSR#) to file a claim with the Comptroller’s Office against the City.

-We operate and maintain 7,500 miles of sewer lines that bring an average of 1.3 billion gallons of wastewater per day to 14 in-city wastewater resource recovery facilities.
 Over the last decade, we have embraced a data-driven, proactive approach to operating and maintaining the Sewer System.
+We operate and maintain 7,500 miles of sewer lines and 148,000 catch basins.
 By using a range of digital tools and innovative practices, we have developed targeted programs to provide a high level of service to our customers while focusing on investments that will prioritize our resources.

 We need the help of all New York City residents to keep our sewer system running properly.
 Flushing grease, wipes, and other items down the drain can lead to blockages down the line, which is why we launched the “Trash It.
 Don’t Flush It.” behavior change campaign.